WenqiJiang/wenqijiang.github.io/_pages/about.md

 <p style="color: red; font-weight: bold;">
-    I will join NUS as an assistant professor in Fall 2026, and I am looking for multiple PhD students to join our lab.
-Please check out the <a href="https://wenqijiang.github.io/recruiting" style="color: red; text-decoration: underline;">recruiting page</a> for more info.
+    Hiring: I am looking for multiple PhD students to join my lab.
+You can find more info <a href="https://wenqijiang.github.io/recruiting" style="color: red; text-decoration: underline;">here</a>.
 </p>

 <!-- Postdoc and intern positions may be available to outstanding candidates. -->